klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 #### [Kaikas] <a id="kaikas"></a>

-* Kaikas is a browser extension wallet for the Klaytn Network.
-With Kaikas, you are able to store and transact with your KLAY and Klaytn-based tokens.
-You can also sign requests from web-based Klaytn BApps in real-time.
+* Kaikas is a browser extension for the Klaytn wallet.
+Kaikas empowers you to store and interact with KLAY and your Klaytn-based tokens.
+Kaikas also enables you to sign transactions from web-based Klaytn BApps in real-time.

 #### [Klaytn Wallet]  <a id="klaytn-wallet"></a>